pawangiri3/devops-azure-packer-images/README.md

 3. Deploy to App Service or Container Instances
 4. Use as base for further customization

-## Security Best Practices
-- Never commit secrets to GitHub
-- Use environment variables or Azure Key Vault
-- Add *.pkrvars.hcl to .gitignore

 ## Future Enhancements
 - CI/CD pipeline using GitHub Actions